 Utilizing time tracking and project management tools offers several benefits in managing a software development team, especially when you don’t have a technical background.

 A time tracking tool provides a clear view of how much time team members spend on various tasks.
 The tool’s reports will help you follow the progress of different project tasks and anticipate potential delays.

 Time tracking tools will also help your team provide more accurate time estimations for task completion.
 This is valuable when communicating with stakeholders and setting realistic project timelines.

-With a time tracking tool, you can also measure the team’s productivity.
+With a productivity time tracker tool, you can also measure the productivity of the developers.
 The data collected will help identify imbalanced workloads, productivity dips, and peaks and help you better manage high-performing team members.